-This Safeguarding & Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that pupils:
+This Safeguarding & Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that pupils.

-- · are treated with respect and dignity
+- are treated with respect and dignity.

-- are taught to treat each other with respect
+- are taught to treat each other with respect.

-- feel safe
+- feel safe.

-- have a voice and are listened to
+- have a voice and are listened to.

-Safeguarding issues, including online safety, peer on peer abuse, sexual harassment and extra familial harm (multiple harms) will be addressed through the curriculum in an age-appropriate way.
+Safeguarding issues, including online safety, child on child- abuse, sexual harassment and extra familial harm (multiple harms) will be addressed through the curriculum in an age-appropriate way.